-Shelly Ann Fraser Pryce 10.60 #3 All Time beats Elaine Thompson
+Shelly Ann Fraser Pryce Greatest of All Time

 Shelly Ann Fraser Pryce 10.63 #2nd Fastest All-time

-She’s now second ONLY to Florence Griffith Joyner 10.49 run.
+She’s now second ONLY to Florence Griffith Joyner’s 10.49 run.

 Let the Games begin!

 Section 1 Wind: 1.3 1 # 35 Fraser-Pryce, She Elite Track Club 10.63 2 # 142 Morrison, Natasha Mvp Track & 10.95 3 # 135 Cameron, Kashieka Mvp Track & 11.39 4 # 179 Williams, Jodean Racers Track club 11.44 5 # 202 Burchell, Remona SprinTec 11.45 6 # 136 Dallas, Kedisha Mvp Track & 11.53 7 # 60 Harriot, Michae G.C Foster College 11.58

 Shelly Ann Fraser Pryce opens with 11.00 into Head Wind (video)

 Shelly Ann Fraser Pryce.
 Clocked a world-leading 11.00 into a tough -2.2 headwind.
 On Saturday, July 7 Velocity Fest was held at Jamaica College.

 Shelly-Ann Fraser Pryce opens with 11.00 into Head Wind